Mi-Sex: 1981–1985: Shanghaied! and Where Do They Go?

 Their third album, Shanghaied!
 (October 1981), was co-produced by the band's members, mostly by Burns and Stanton, together with John L Sayers and Dave Marett.
 McFarlane described it as "arguably the band's best album... [which] failed to impress the record-buying public."
 Moore declared it "should bring the band back on an even keel.
 It's more down to earth and heart-felt."
-In November Hodgkinson was replaced on drums by Paul Dunningham (ex-Coup D'État).
+In October 1981 Hodgkinson was replaced on drums by Paul Dunningham (ex-Coup D'État).

 Late in 1982 Stanton temporarily left the band due to ill-health, he was replaced on guitar by Ted Yanni.
 After four months, Stanton returned and Yanni remained until he was replaced in turn by Colin Bayley (ex-Silent Movies) on guitar.
 The group continued as a six-piece.
 For their fourth album, Where Do They Go?
 (November 1983), they worked with US producer, Bob Clearmountain.
 Nimmervoll described the group as "searching for more low key lyrical subjects and simpler music."
 Three singles were released from the album including "Blue Day" which peaked within the top 40 in New Zealand and Australia in 1984.
 A greatest hits album was released in 1985, titled '79-'85.

 1986–2010: Hiatus

 Mi-Sex took a hiatus from February 1986; Stanton moved to London in April to work with Fairlight and produce feature film sound tracks.
 Gilpin remained in Australia, working with his cover band Under Rapz.

 In November 1991, while returning to his home after a gig, he was seriously injured in a major car accident, and lapsed into a coma from which he never recovered.
 He died in Southport Hospital on 6 January 1992.
+Two large benefit concerts were held in February 1992 for Steve's family.
+His partner Margaret and their children Sarah and Nick.
+One concert at Sydney's 'Hordern Pavilion' and one at Melbourne's 'Palais Theatre'.
+Many well known Australian and New Zealand artists performed.
+Jon Stevens, Marc Hunter, Mark Williams, Daryl Braithwaite, Alex Smith and Angry Anderson each sang with the remaining Mi-Sex members.
+Don Martin, Murray Burns, Kevin Stanton, Colin Bayley and Paul Dunningham.

 Ed Nimmervoll wrote in 2001: "Murray now lives outside of Byron Bay and continues with Twilight Productions and other projects in Sydney, Don is still financial controller for Bob and Pete's in Sydney, Kevin lives in Brisbane and runs his own company, Speaking Image Productions, a record label and video, film, multimedia and internet production consortium... and drummer, Paul, lives in New Zealand."
 'Bob and Pete's' was a croissant business cofounded by Yates, though he was no longer associated with the organisation by this time.

 In 2008, Yates was prosecuted for sexual acts with a 15-year-old girl in Ringwood, Victoria.